arvados/l7g/doc/Lightning-Genome-Library-Format.md

 The library version is done on the 2bit or 2bit tar sequence described above and not on the sequences as they appear in the SGLF.
+No newlines should appear in the manifests.
+No spaces should appear in the prefix or trail at the end of the manifest.
+Only one space should be in between hash- key pair entries.

 ### Tiled Genome Version Comparison